nroduit/nroduit.github.io/content/tutorials/histo.en.md

 ![Histogram parameters](/tuto/color-histogram.png?classes=shadow&width=700px)
 <br>
 {{% notice tip %}}
-Clicking on the histogram bin allows displying the number of occurences and the modality range values of the selected bin.
+Clicking on the histogram bin allows displaying the number of occurrences and the modality range values of the selected bin.
 {{% /notice %}}